oliverhanappi/ManualMappingGuard/README.md

 You can exclude properties by adding one or more instances of `UnmappedPropertyAttribute` to the mapping method and passing the property name to it.

-In the example below the analyzer will report that the method `MapToModel` does not map the property `PersonModel.LastName`.
-The property `PersonModel.Tag` is not reported because it is declared as unmapped property.
+In the example below the analyzer will report that the method `Map` does not map the property `Person.LastName`.
+The property `Person.Id` is not reported because it is declared as unmapped property.

 ```csharp
 using ManualMappingGuard;